I Hate Debt, But the Reasons Why Might Surprise You

 But when we dig deeper, it turns out to be a whole lot.

-At its core, the YNAB method is all about prioritizing: YNAB helps you align your money with your priorities, goals, and values.
+At its core, the YNAB Method is a personal finance approach that's all about prioritizing: YNAB helps you align your money with your priorities, goals, and values.
 When you do, you’re in control of your money, and you have a broader range of choices and more leverage (not that kind of leverage!).
 Let's look at how each rule sees debt, starting with Rule One: Give Every Dollar a Job.

 Debt Gives Jobs Before Dollars Exist